SlowDash integrates Python scripts written by users, with features including:

 command completion, and SlowPy expects a return value from each command.

-the device, is to append OPC?
+of the device, is to append OPC?

 to the command, as done in